How does Chaga grow?

 ONE OF A KIND

-As it turns out Chaga truly is unique and rare.
+As it turns out, Chaga truly is unique and rare.
 It’s found in specific habitats, nearly exclusively on birch trees.
-The special relationship Chaga has with birch is what makes it so useful and beneficial and health improving.
+The special relationship Chaga has with birch makes it so beneficial and health-improving.